tonygillett136/NixieClockRaspberryPi/DisplayNixie/README.md

   5) Command-line parsing to choose preferred options without recompile.
   6) Re-wrote makefile for proper handling of binary rebuild any time the sources are modified.

+### Major features of the Gillett mods:

+  1) Added "cathode poisoning" protection i.e. periodically exercise all digits.
+  2) Column dots blink synchronised with seconds, which provides a more pleasing effect.
+  3) Tubes are updated only when the content to display changes.
+  4) Fireworks algorithm adapted so that change to PWM duty cycle moves just one 1% at a time, with speed controlled by frequency of calling instead.
+This allows for slower motion, which users may find creates a more pleasing effect.

 ### Required hardware:
   1) Raspberry Pi any models with 40-pin GPIO connector (Except A and B models).
   2) Arduino to Raspberry Pi adapter (by GRA & AFCH): https://gra-afch.com/catalog/shield-nixie-clock-for-arduino/raspberry-pi-shield-nixie-tubes-clock-ncs314-for-in-14-nixie-tubes-options-tubes-gps-remote-arduino-columns-copy/